Qovery/qovery-client-go/docs/ClusterAdvancedSettings.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetLokiLogRetentionInWeek
+### GetAwsCloudwatchEksLogsRetentionDays

-`func (o *ClusterAdvancedSettings) GetLokiLogRetentionInWeek() int32`
+`func (o *ClusterAdvancedSettings) GetAwsCloudwatchEksLogsRetentionDays() int32`

-GetLokiLogRetentionInWeek returns the LokiLogRetentionInWeek field if non-nil, zero value otherwise.
+GetAwsCloudwatchEksLogsRetentionDays returns the AwsCloudwatchEksLogsRetentionDays field if non-nil, zero value otherwise.

-### GetLokiLogRetentionInWeekOk
+### GetAwsCloudwatchEksLogsRetentionDaysOk

-`func (o *ClusterAdvancedSettings) GetLokiLogRetentionInWeekOk() (*int32, bool)`
+`func (o *ClusterAdvancedSettings) GetAwsCloudwatchEksLogsRetentionDaysOk() (*int32, bool)`

-GetLokiLogRetentionInWeekOk returns a tuple with the LokiLogRetentionInWeek field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAwsCloudwatchEksLogsRetentionDaysOk returns a tuple with the AwsCloudwatchEksLogsRetentionDays field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLokiLogRetentionInWeek
+### SetAwsCloudwatchEksLogsRetentionDays

-`func (o *ClusterAdvancedSettings) SetLokiLogRetentionInWeek(v int32)`
+`func (o *ClusterAdvancedSettings) SetAwsCloudwatchEksLogsRetentionDays(v int32)`

-SetLokiLogRetentionInWeek sets LokiLogRetentionInWeek field to given value.
+SetAwsCloudwatchEksLogsRetentionDays sets AwsCloudwatchEksLogsRetentionDays field to given value.

-### HasLokiLogRetentionInWeek
+### HasAwsCloudwatchEksLogsRetentionDays

-`func (o *ClusterAdvancedSettings) HasLokiLogRetentionInWeek() bool`
+`func (o *ClusterAdvancedSettings) HasAwsCloudwatchEksLogsRetentionDays() bool`

-HasLokiLogRetentionInWeek returns a boolean if a field has been set.
+HasAwsCloudwatchEksLogsRetentionDays returns a boolean if a field has been set.

 ### GetAwsVpcEnableS3FlowLogs